SDWebImage/SDWebImageVideoCoder/README.md

 ## What's for

 This is just a toy coder plugin for [SDWebImage](https://github.com/SDWebImage).
-Which aim to provide a demo usage that how SDWeImage combined the Animated Image View and Player and let it works for generic usage and customization.
+Which aim to provide a demo usage that how SDWebImage combined the Animated Image View and Player and let it works for generic usage and customization.

 **Important**: This project is just a toy, which means, it does not provide any production ready features, and the performances is really slow.